oneBitman/EOS/README.md

   So for people that only want to program the MCU and build it, the binaries have been uploaded.

   Easiest to use usbasp (clone) programmer and AVRdude and optional AVRdudess for a nice interface.
-  Flags need to be set aswell before programming, to use the pcb mount 8Mhz resonator for more precision, The internal RC oscillator is not very good.
+  Flags need to be set aswell before programming, to use the pcb mount 8Mhz resonator for more precision.
+  The internal RC oscillator is not very good.
   L 0xFF
   H 0xDA